 The museum pass is valid for 5 days and gives free entrance to twelve of the city’s most notable museums including Aya Sofya museum, Topkapi Palace Museum and Harem apartments, and the Museum for the History of Science and Technology in Islam.
 The pass validity begins from the date of the first visit and each card can only be used once at each museum.

-Aya Sofya Museum (Hagia Sofia)
+Aya Sofya Museum (Hagia Sophia museum)